 Sabisu does have analytics and visualisation because they’re part of Sabisu’s seamless flow of work and information – they’re part of the ‘digital pipeline’:

-A traditional BI tool is designed around the visualisation block with perhaps some analytics there too.
+A traditional BI tool is designed around the visualisation block with perhaps some simple analytics.
 As the ‘digital pipeline’ shows, the analytics & visualisation blocks are important to Sabisu but not the whole story.
+Effective performance management requires those other blocks.

-As it happens, the reporting in Sabisu is good enough for most reporting requirements.
+As it happens, the reporting in Sabisu suits most reporting requirements.
 It doesn’t rely on customers having a particular BI tool to support it.
 Neither does it rely on any other tool to support other system capabilities.
 You don’t have to buy into a particular ecosystem or spend on development – a problem with other BI tools.

 Underpinning Sabisu is an open approach.
 Extensive integration with MS Office meets many requirements and the platform is great for integrating with PowerBI, Tableau or Spotfire too.